4.2/5 (5)

 Day 5: Strasbourg – Obernai (37 miles/60 km)

-In the morning, you have time to visit the numerous sights of Strasbourg.
-The cycle tour leads you to Molsheim, the hometown of the famous car manufacturer Bugatti.
-From there you travel along the Alsatian wine road.
+In the morning, you'll have time to visit the numerous sightseeing delights of Strasbourg.
+The cycle tour then leads you to Molsheim, hometown of the famous car manufacturer, Bugatti.
+From here, you'll ride along the Alsatian Wine Road.

 Overnight in Obernai.